-Figure 18: Comparison of the free energy as a function of particle position in the nanochannel for cDFT, mean-field cDFT, and PB theory with the BD simulations.
+Figure 18: Comparison of the free energy as a function of particle position in the nanochannel for cDFT, mean-field cDFT, and PB theory with the RPM simulations.

-Next we consider the free energy for the colloidal particle as a function of position in the nanochannel.
+Next we consider the free energy for the analyte particle as a function of position in the nanochannel.
 For systems with large ionic concentrations and high charge density on the particle, the cDFT becomes computationally difficult to converge given the localized structures that develop within the density fields.
-In Figure 18 we compare cDFT to the simulation results only for $\sigma = -3$ and $C_m = 1.0$ and $C_m = 2.0$, values which are accessible with the cDFT computational methods.
-We see that cDFT captures the trends on a qualitative level compared to the simulation results.
-In particular, for sufficiently high charge, the cDFT also predicts the development of a free energy minimum for the colloidal particle near the wall.
-In contrast, both the PB theory, which neglects sterics and correlations, and also mean-field cDFT with no charge correlations, are found to predict a purely repulsive interaction energy between the colloidal particle and wall.
-Figure 19 shows cDFT results for differing charge densities on the colloidal particle, all at $C_m = 2.0$.
-As the charge on the particle increases, the depth of the minimum in the free energy increases, as also found (for higher particle charges) by the BD simulations.
-In some cases the cDFT also predicts a small barrier in the free energy between the minimum and the center of the channel, but with cDFT we cannot access the high ion concentration regimes where this barrier is as large as in the BD simulations.
+In Figure 18 we compare cDFT to the RPM results only for $\sigma = -3$ and $C_m = 1.0$ and $C_m = 2.0$, values which are accessible with the cDFT computational methods.
+We see that cDFT captures the trends on a qualitative level compared to the RPM results.
+In particular, for sufficiently high charge, the cDFT also predicts the development of a free energy minimum for the analyte particle near the wall.
+In contrast, both the PB theory, which neglects sterics and correlations, and also mean-field cDFT with no charge correlations, are found to predict a purely repulsive interaction energy between the analyte particle and wall.
+Figure 19 shows cDFT results for differing charge densities on the analyte particle, all at $C_m = 2.0$.
+As the charge on the particle increases, the depth of the minimum in the free energy increases, as also found (for higher particle charges) by the RPM simulations.
+In some cases the cDFT also predicts a small barrier in the free energy between the minimum and the center of the channel, but with cDFT we cannot access the high ion concentration regimes where this barrier is as large as in the RPM simulations.

-The difficulty in converging the cDFT calcula-

-tions was surprising, but the systems studied here have higher ion concentrations and surface charge densities than most previous cDFT studies.
-In particular, our previous investigation of the interactions between like-charged nanoparticles had maximum ion concentrations of about 220 mM, which is close to the smallest ion concentration in the current study [52].
+The difficulty in converging the cDFT calculations was surprising, but the systems studied here have higher ion concentrations and surface charge densities than most previous cDFT studies.
+In particular, our previous investigation of the interactions between like-charged nanoparticles had maximum ion concentrations of about 220 mM, which is close to the smallest ion concentration in the current study [48].
 Decreasing the strength of the electrostatic interactions slightly in the cDFT, by increasing the reduced temperature from $T^ = 0.33$ to $T^ = 0.43$, enabled convergence of systems with higher ion concentration (e.g., the $\sigma = -3$, $C_m = 4$ system).
 This change corresponds to increasing the ion diameter from 0.232 nm to 3.0 nm.
 However, further increases would be needed in T^ to get convergence at the higher ion concentrations so we did not pursue those calculations.

-Figure 19: Free energy of the colloidal particle as a function of position from cDFT as the particle charge σ is varied.
+Figure 19: Free Energy of the Particle Position.
+Results for classical Density Functional Theory (cDFT) as particle charge σ is varied.

-While cDFT agrees qualitatively with the simulation results there are some significant quantitative discrepancies.
-The location of the free energy minimum in the cDFT is significantly closer to the nanochannel wall than in the BD simulations.
+While cDFT agrees qualitatively with the RPM results there are some significant quantitative discrepancies.
+The location of the free energy minimum in the cDFT is significantly closer to the nanochannel wall than in the RPM simulations.
 This is likely due to the somewhat more narrow ion layers in the cDFT.
-We also find cDFT predicts a depth for the free energy well that is significantly smaller than observed in the simulation results, see Figure 18 and 19.
-Nevertheless, it is clear from these results that the attractive well results from ion charge correlations.
+We also find cDFT predicts a depth for the free energy well that is significantly smaller than observed in the RPM particular, our previous investigation of the interactions between like-charged nanoparticles had clear from these results that the attractive well maximum ion concentrations of about 220 mM, results from ion charge correlations.